ADA-GWU/a3-digital-image-processing-Elshan-Projects/README.md

 Most of the speckle noise was successfully removed with the sole artefact being the shining apperance of the lower femur.

 # Task 3 - Visualization of the MRI data
-The following metadata elements were extracted:
+The following metadata elements were extracted from the *.dcm* files:
-1. Patient ID
+___1. Patient ID
 2. Patient's Name
 3. Study Date
 4. Modality